Avera Medical Minute: Getting back to doing what you love after a stroke

 Weeks of rehab at Avera have been beneficial for Sharilyn Reemstma, who had a stroke at the end of March.

-“I couldn’t move so you first get up and you lean on the leg that can feel yet, but everything was limp or dead and so it really took a lot of therapy and grit on my part and everyone around me to encourage that,” said Avera patient, Sharilyn Reemstma.
+“I couldn’t move, so you first get up, and you lean on the leg that can feel yet, but everything was limp or dead, and so it really took a lot of therapy and grit on my part and everyone around me to encourage that,” said Reemstma.

 While she’s been making progress, she admits she didn’t even realize she was having symptoms of a stroke at first.

-“I got up on a Friday morning and I was dizzy and I remained dizzy but I did my day like I always do and I thought I had an ear infection or inner ear infection because of the dizziness and I didn’t really think about a stroke at all,” said Reemstma.
-“I woke up halfway through the night unable to roll over so then we called the ambulance and they came.”
+“I got up on a Friday morning, and I was dizzy, and I remained dizzy, but I did my day like I always do, and I thought I had an ear infection or inner ear infection because of the dizziness.
+I didn’t really think about a stroke at all,” said Reemstma.
+“I woke up halfway through the night unable to roll over, so then we called the ambulance, and they came.”

 It’s important to know what those symptoms are, so you can get help as soon as possible.